Telehealth Therapy vs. In-Person Therapy

 Illustrated image of a therapy client on a teletherapy call on a mobile phone wondering if teletherapy is as effective as in person as in a teletherapy session

-“When does it make sense to make the leap to a fully virtual practice?”
+I’m hearing therapists ask questions like: “When does it make sense to make the leap to a fully virtual telehealth therapy practice?”

-Adding to the difficulty of these decisions, there’s uncertainty about whether insurance companies will continue to pay for telehealth.
 Telehealth policies continue to vary by state, insurance company, and insurance policy.
 Therefore, unfortunately, there are no across-the-board answers to help clarify this nationwide.

 Sign up for a free 30 day trial of SimplePractice

-Considerations for in-person vs. online therapy
+Considerations for telehealth therapy vs. in-person

 1. Are your clients a good fit for telehealth?